Our objectives

 Key information about the DWF

 - Eligible collateral: consists of all SMF level A, B and C collateral sets (including loan pools).
 Participants are encouraged to maintain sufficient eligible collateral to enable quick and smooth drawing in the DWF as the need arises.
 It may take some time to pre-position some assets, for example loan collateral, own name securities and complex assets.
-These should be positioned well in advance of any drawing.
+They should be positioned well in advance of any drawing.

 - Term: Initial drawings are for an up to 30-day term.
 But for longer temporary liquidity needs, participants can apply to roll DWF drawings.
 Drawings may also be repaid at any point.
 CCPs have access to use the DWF for cash drawings for up to a five-day term.